lachlanA/eagle-to-kicad/README.md

 &nbsp;&nbsp;This  ULP will build  Eagle lbr file,  *Note: this can be a very slow process,  and will
 &nbsp;&nbsp;leave the Eagle PCB editor window open when complete*.
 Just ignore this for the moment.
 &nbsp;&nbsp;If this complete OK, the previous ULP will link to ***eagle-lbr2kicad-1.0.ulp*** which will convert the Eagle lbr file
 &nbsp;&nbsp;to a KiCad lib/mod file's.
-The ***eagle-lbr2kicad-1.0.ulp*** window window will open with quite a few options.
-&nbsp;&nbsp;Just select OK for the moment.
-And if *Murphy's Law  is sound asleep * we should have the target directory with
+The ***eagle-lbr2kicad-1.0.ulp*** window window will open with quite a &nbsp;&nbsp;few options.
+Just select OK for the moment.
+And if *Murphy's Law  is sound asleep* we should have &nbsp;&nbsp;the target directory with all the converted files, including KiCad project files.
-&nbsp;&nbsp;all the converted files, including KiCad project files.
-But with one exception, it will be missing KiCad PCB file.
+&nbsp;&nbsp;But with one exception, it will be missing KiCad PCB file.

 **6:** For this, we need to Open KiCad's **pcbnew** program directly,  at the command prompted.
-&nbsp;&nbsp;*(Don't ask me why you can't do it from KiCad directly)*   If you make the mistake of not opening **pcbnew** &nbsp;&nbsp;directly, instead chose to run the KiCad **pcbnew** form the menu.
+&nbsp;&nbsp;*(Don't ask me why you can't do it from KiCad directly)* If you make the mistake of not opening &nbsp;&nbsp;**pcbnew** directly, instead chose to run the KiCad **pcbnew** form the menu.
 &nbsp;&nbsp;You will have no option for importing the Eagle 6 PCB file!
 &nbsp;&nbsp;Click on **File->Open** in **pcbnew** an window will pop-up, and on the far Bottom wright you will have a
 &nbsp;&nbsp;drop down menu box option to select the type in import file.
 Select version 6.x  XML  of Eagle, and